 - cotton towels

-In the closet
+In the Closet

 Silverfish are particularly attracted to:

-- clothes stained with sugary spills
+- clothes with sugary spills

 In times of famine, silverfish have even been known to eat leather!

-- Vacuum your closet regularly
+Vacuum your closet regularly.

-Control the humidity level in your closet
+Control the humidity level in your closet.

 - cardboard boxes

-- Reduce clutter by recycling old newspapers, magazines, and boxes
+Reduce clutter by recycling old newspapers, magazines, and boxes.

-- Use a plastic vapor barrier to cover dirt floors in crawl spaces
+- Use a plastic vapor barrier to cover dirt floors in crawl spaces.

-- Seal air, duct, and pipe leaks
+- Seal any air, duct, and pipe leaks you find.